Holiday rentals in Chamonix

 Despite being best known for its winter sports, the exhilarating alpine landscape surrounding the town becomes a haven for those who enjoy a variety of outdoor activities during the warmer months, including hiking, mountain biking, climbing, and paragliding.

-When is the best time to stay in a vacation rental in Chamonix?
+The best time to stay in a holiday rental in Chamonix

 Chamonix is primarily a destination for winter sports, so most visitors come to the area for the winter season between November and May, with the best conditions for skiing and snowboarding from the end of January to the end of March.
 Be aware that the Aiguille du Midi cable car normally shuts for annual maintenance work from the middle of November until the middle of December.